 Plain English Breakdown

-This bill gives public K-12 schools the authority to decide which media organizations can broadcast their sports events, including post-season games and championships.
+This bill gives public K-12 schools in Alabama the sole authority to decide which media organizations can broadcast their regular season and post-season sporting events.

 What This Bill Does